Profilbild Amadeus Bramsiepe

 About myself

 During my bachelor's degree in Chemical Engineering at the KIT, my enthusiasm for food process engineering was awakened.
 That's why I did my bachelor's thesis on high-pressure homogenization of melt emulsions at the LVT.
 Afterwards, I was able to gain experience as an intern in chocolate production at the confectionery producer August Storck KG.
 I then successfully completed my Master's degree at KIT.
 Since August 2022, I have been doing my doctorate at LVT as part of my work as a scientific researcher in the emulsification technology group.
-There I work on improving vegan milk substitutes.
+There I work on improving plant-based milk substitutes.

 Research focus